micaelaneus/strength-as-ccoty/journal-the-chariot-rides-on.md

 # JOURNAL: The Chariot Rides On

 Contrary to the cliche, we don’t learn from experience— we learn by reflecting on experience.
-This journal exercise allows you to review the year through the lens of The Chariot, the collective card of the year in 2023, even if you did not consciously work with the archetype during the last twelve months.
+This journal exercise allows you to review the year through the lens of The Chariot, our collective card in 2023, even if you did not consciously work with the archetype during the last twelve months.

 ![07chariot](https://github.com/micaelaneus/strength-as-ccoty/assets/5696026/78db8324-9d16-4d63-9c2e-015100a391d8)